banxi1988/vscode-code-generator/README.md

 On Visual Studio code, Press F1 to open the command menu and type ```ext install code-generator```.

-**This extension was only tested on Linux.
-If you have a Mac or Windows and find some issue, please create a PR.**
+**This extension was only tested on Mac.
+If you have a Linux or Windows and find some issue, please create a PR.**

-## Usage

-* In VSCode, right click on the folder where you want to generate the new file.
-You should see an option "Files : New from template".
-Selecting this option a list of available templates should appear.
-Just select your template and the file will be created.

-* You can also do the same from the Command Palette.
-In this case the new file will be created in the root directory of the project.

-* Its also possible to do the other way around and create a template based on an open file.
-For that "right-click" on any opened file and you should see the option of the context menu.

 ## Variables